Rally of Congolese Democrats and Nationalists

-The Rally of Congolese Democrats and Nationalists (Rassemblement des Congolais Démocrates et Nationalistes) is a political party in the Democratic Republic of Congo.
-It is headed by Roger Lumbala.
+The Rally of Congolese Democrats and Nationalists (abbreviated RCDN; Rassemblement des Congolais Démocrates et Nationalistes) is a political party in the Democratic Republic of Congo.
+It was headed by Roger Lumbala, who was convicted of "complicity in crimes against humanity" in 2025.

 The party won four out of 500 seats in the parliamentary elections.
+Lumbala, their presidential candidate, won 0.45% of the presidential vote.
 In the 19 January 2007 Senate elections, the party won out one of 108 seats.
+They won one seat in the 2011 parliamentary elections.